akheron/skijump3-remake/README.md

 - Port the game to web browsers.
 This requires some amount of JS glue code.
 - Invent a touch UI that works well in mobile browsers.

+## Status

-The original game contains about 10k lines of Pascal code.
-Phase 1 about 25 % done.
+Phase 1 is ongoing.
+The original game contains about 10k lines of Pascal code, of which about 45 % has been converted to Rust.

 ## Development